 Spacious common room with a fireplace.
 Large veranda with a grilling area.
 Easy access for the disabled.
 Free Wi-Fi.

-Breakfast and dinner available on offer from June 15th to August 20th if ordered in advance.
+Breakfast, always with home made jam.
+Dinner available from June 15th to August 20th if booked in advance.
+Guests can choose between meat and fish as the dish of the day.
+Also an option for vegitarian and vegan.
 Licenced restaurant.
 A small supermarket in Hallormsstaður sells bread, dairy products and meat for grilling (15 km / 9 mi).
 Lunch buffet during the summer months at café/restaurant Klausturkaffi at Skriðuklaustur (2 km / 1.2 mi).

 Service and recreation